swathip016/PMCML-Polarized-Monte-Carlo-for-Multiple-Layers/README.md

  3. User can define required polarized state as incidence

-*****NOTE: The code os not generalised to take any input values as number of layers.
+*****NOTE: The code is not generalised to take any input values as number of layers.
 The code developed has considered only 3 layers for modelling.
 Extending it for more than three will necessitate corresponding changes in all modules and functions.
 **